 The amendments clarify that an entity that is a venture capital organization, or other qualifying entity, may elect, at initial recognition on an investment-by-investment basis, to measure its investments in associates and joint ventures at fair value through profit or loss.
 They also clarify that if an entity that is not itself an investment entity has an interest in an associate or joint venture that is an investment entity, the entity may, when applying the equity method, elect to retain the fair value measurement applied by that investment entity associate or joint venture to the investment entity associate's or joint venture's interests in subsidiaries.
-This election is made separately for each investment entity associate or joint venture, at the later of the date on which (a) the investment entity associate or joint venture is initially recognized; (b) the associate or joint venture becomes an investment entity; and (c) the investment entity associate or joint venture application permitted.
+This election is made separately for each investment entity associate or joint venture, at the later of the date on which (a) the investment entity associate or joint venture is initially recognized; (b) the associate or joint venture becomes an investment entity; and (c) the investment entity associate or joint venture first becomes a parent.
+The amendments should be applied retrospectively, with earlier application permitted.

-- PAS 40, Investment Property, Transfers of Investment Property (Amendments) - The amendments clarify when an entity should transfer property, including property under construction or development into, or out of investment property.
+- PAS 40, Investment Property, Transfers of Investment Property (Amendments)

+The amendments clarify when an entity should transfer property, including property under construction or development into, or out of investment property.
 The amendments state that a change in use occurs when the property meets, or ceases to meet, the definition of investment property and there is evidence of the change in use.
 A mere change in management's intentions for the use of a property does not provide evidence of a change in use.
 The amendments should be applied prospectively to changes in use that occur on or after the beginning of the annual reporting period in which the entity first applies the amendments.
-Retrospective application is only permitted if this is possible without the use of hindsight. - Philippine Interpretation IFRIC 22, Foreign Currency Transactions and Advance Consideration monetary liability relating to advance consideration, the date of the transaction is the date on which an entity initially recognizes the nonmonetary asset or non-monetary liability arising from the advance consideration.
+Retrospective application is only permitted if this is possible without the use of hindsight. - Philippine Interpretation IFRIC 22, Foreign Currency Transactions and Advance Consideration

+The interpretation clarifies that in determining the spot exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a non-monetary asset or non-monetary liability relating to advance consideration, the date of the transaction is the date on which an entity initially recognizes the nonmonetary asset or non-monetary liability arising from the advance consideration.
 If there are multiple payments or receipts in advance, then the entity must determine a date of the transactions for each payment or receipt of advance consideration.
 The interpretation may be applied on a fully retrospective basis.
 Entities may apply the interpretation prospectively to all assets, expenses and income in its scope that are initially recognized on or after the beginning of the reporting period in which the entity first applies the interpretation or the beginning of a prior reporting period presented as comparative information in the financial statements of the reporting period in which the entity first applies the interpretation.